Passport, visa and customs control

 - approximate itinerary

 - contact details of the inviting party

-The general rule states that a 24-hour visa-free transit is allowed for those passengers who have a confirmed ticket for continuing their travel by air, by sea or by rail to any third country (including Hong Kong and Macau).
-During this 24-hour period, it is permitted travel to any other location in China and then fly from there to a third country.
-Guangzhou is an exception: rules for the 24-hour visa-free transit through several destinations in China, including Guangzhou, are applicable when Beijing is the first transit airport (for example, SVO-PEK-CAN-SYD).
+The general rule states that a 24-hour visa-free transit is allowed for passengers who have a confirmed ticket (in English) for continuing their travel by air, sea or rail to any third country (including Hong Kong and Macau).
+During this 24-hour period, it is permitted to travel to any other location in China and then fly from there to a third country.

 It is forbidden to return to the country of initial departure.

-- 39 European countries: Albania, Austria, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Macedonia, Malta, Monaco, Montenegro, Netherlands, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Ukraine and the United Kingdom.
+- 39 European countries: Austria, Albania, Belgium, Bulgaria, Belarus, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Macedonia, Malta, Monaco, Netherlands, Poland, Portugal, Romania, Russia, United Kingdom, Slovakia, Slovenia, Spain, Sweden, Switzerland, Ukraine, Serbia, Croatia, Montenegro, Bosnia and Herzegovina;

 To shorten the time for customs formalities, you are advised to print out the

 Passenger Customs Declaration Form and complete it in advance.

 How to fill in the passenger customs declaration form (PDF, 111 Kb)

 For more information please visit the website of